-(ii) If a German Tax Claim is asserted for which Deutsche Bank would be required to indemnify Enron under this Agreement (an "Indemnified Tax Claim"), then (1) the decision to prosecute or settle such Indemnified Tax Claim shall be made by Deutsche Bank in its sole discretion, (2) the Enron Taxpayer will appoint any nationally recognized German Tax counsel chosen by Deutsche Bank for any such proceeding and will reasonably cooperate with such counsel to the extent necessary for such proceeding to go forward, and (3) Deutsche Bank shall be responsible for all Contest Costs related to the prosecution of such Indemnified Tax Claim and, subject to the provisions of subparagraph (v), hereof, for the payment of the Advance Tax Payment; provided, however, that prior to settlement or commencement of any proceeding related to such Indemnified Tax Claim, Deutsche Bank shall provide to Enron and the Enron Taxpayer a letter agreeing to indemnify and hold Enron and the Enron Taxpayer harmless from all German Tax Losses and all other German Taxes imposed on any of the Enron Parties (including any German Taxes imposed with respect to future fiscal years of such Enron Parties) and Contest Costs, in each case directly or indirectly arising from or attributable to such Indemnified Tax Claim or the settlement or prosecution thereof.
+(ii) If a German Tax Claim is asserted for which Deutsche Bank would be required to indemnify Enron under this Agreement (an "Indemnified Tax Claim"), then (1) the decision to prosecute or settle such Indemnified Tax Claim shall be made by Deutsche Bank in its sole discretion, (2) the Enron Taxpayer will appoint any nationally recognized German Tax counsel chosen by Deutsche Bank for any such proceeding and will reasonably cooperate with such counsel to the extent necessary for such proceeding to go forward, and (3) Deutsche Bank shall be responsible for all Contest Costs related to the prosecution of such Indemnified Tax Claim and, subject to the provisions of subparagraph (v), hereof, for the payment of the Advance Tax Payment; provided, however, that if Deutsche Bank decides to prosecute such Indemnified Tax Claim in a court, it shall provide to Enron and the Enron Taxpayer a letter agreeing to indemnify and hold Enron and the Enron Taxpayer harmless from all German Tax Losses due to a Separate Tax Claim that is imposed on any of the Enron Parties (for such year and future fiscal years of such Enron Parties) and Contest Costs, in each case directly or indirectly arising from or attributable to the prosecution of such Indemnified Tax Claim .
 Deutsche Bank will provide the Enron Taxpayer with a copy of all significant correspondence related to the settlement or proceeding involving an Indemnified Tax Claim.

-(iii) If a German Tax Claim is based on alternative theories of law under which either an Enron Taxpayer or Deutsche Bank could be liable under this Agreement for all of the German Taxes related to such claim (a "Joint Tax Claim"), such Enron Taxpayer and Deutsche Bank shall consult with each other in good faith to determine whether to settle or prosecute such Joint Tax Claim.
-Subject to the provisions of subparagraph (v), hereof, each of Deutsche Bank and the Enron Taxpayer shall be obligated to pay 50 percent of the Advance Tax Payment required with respect to such Joint Tax Claim.
-The Enron Taxpayer and Deutsche Bank shall act in good faith in jointly directing the conduct of such contest and in making any decisions regarding the settlement or continuation of such contest.
-Each of the Enron Taxpayer and Deutsche Bank shall be liable for 50 percent of the German Tax Losses and 50 percent of all other German Taxes imposed on any of the Enron Parties (including any German Taxes imposed with respect to future fiscal years of such Enron Parties) and Contest Costs, in each case directly or indirectly arising from or attributable to such Joint Tax Claim or the settlement or prosecution thereof.
+[(iii) [To be revised] If a German Tax Claim is based on alternative theories of law under which either an Enron Taxpayer or Deutsche Bank could be liable under this Agreement for all of the German Taxes related to such claim (a "Joint Tax Claim"), such Enron Taxpayer and Deutsche Bank shall consult with each other in good faith to determine whether to settle or prosecute such Joint Tax Claim.
+Subject to the provisions of subparagraph (v), hereof, if both Deutsche Bank and the Enron Taxpayer agree to contest the Joint Tax Claim, each of Deutsche Bank and the Enron Taxpayer shall be obligated to pay 50 percent of the Advance Tax Payment required with respect to such Joint Tax Claim.
+The Enron Taxpayer and Deutsche Bank shall act in good faith in jointly directing the conduct of such contest [and either jointly choose counsel or each pick co-counsel] and in making any decisions regarding the settlement or continuation of such contest.
+Each of the Enron Taxpayer and Deutsche Bank shall be liable for 50 percent of the German Tax Losses and 50 percent of all other German Taxes imposed on any of the Enron Parties (including any German Taxes imposed with respect to future fiscal years of such Enron Parties) and Contest Costs, in each case directly or indirectly arising from or attributable to such Joint Tax Claim or the settlement or prosecution thereof.]